nmastepankaj/irctc_booking_system/README.md

 Now your application is ready to use.
 First register a user and login with the provided credentials.

+To access the Admin API you need to create token ( using function `generate_api_key` present in `utils/token.py`) and add to the db `AdminSecret` manually.
+To access the user API you need to register then login where you get the access token.
+Then you this token for user api which starts with `/api/user/`

 ## API Endpoints